drshahizan/SECP3843/submission/Kelvinnn-2/question 4/question4.md

 #### Dataset: City Inspections

 ## Question 4 : <b> A.Implementation of Machine Learning in Django </b>
+Accurate classification of businesses into the respective sectors is crucial for various applications such as market analysis, investment decisions, and business recommendations.
+In this report, I will explore the use of a Decision Tree Classifier to predict business sectors based on their names.
+The solution is implemented in `q3` project `q3_app` where it is continuous coding from the previous question.

 ### 1 : Install required libraries
-To perform machine learning, we need to install the `scikit-learn` library to our project using
+To perform machine learning, install the `scikit-learn` library to our project using the following commands:
 ```python
 pip install scikit-learn
 ```